Virtual Accounting

 CA-led Virtual Accounting, powered by AI dashboards

 Executive views that balance liquidity, revenue, and profit help founders act confidently.
-For context and examples of high impact founder dashboards, see business intelligence dashboards for accounting—key metrics, accounting dashboard examples, and financial dashboard.
+For context on best accounting dashboard key features and high impact founder views, see ICAI's guidance on financial reporting standards and financial dashboard structures.

-Guiding principle: If a KPI turns red, the next step is clear, collections, payment timing, pricing, or spend control, no digging into raw entries is needed.
+Guiding principle: If a KPI turns red, the next step is clear: collections, payment timing, pricing, or spend control.
+No digging into raw ledger entries is needed.

 Snapshot header: instant health check